Abhi7410/TreeSearchLibraryDSA_MINI_Project/README.md

 ______________________________________________________________________________________________________________________________________

-   There are other Stubs associated with each root : Namely :-
+   There are other Stubs associated with each root : Namely :-<br>
-    int state_number;     //  "NAME" of a node int value;            //    Data of graph, Used by comparator int parent;           //    Holds the name of the "Parent"
+    int state_number;     //  "NAME" of a node<br>
+    int value;            //    Data of graph, Used by comparator<br>
+    int parent;           //    Holds the name of the "Parent"<br>

     int depth, seen_time, number_of_children;